rubyroidlabs/bsuir-courses/2015/ArtemStarotitorov/3/README.md

 https://datamarket.azure.com/developer/applications/

-Also you should have Passwords.txt file with your client id and your client secret at root directory.
-Write the client id at the first line and the client secret at the second one.
+Also you should have a config.yml file with your client id and your client secret at root directory.